-Take the time to stroll around this little town, the building especially closer to the square were very well maintained and beautiful with its striking bright colour.
+We took our time to stroll around this little town.
+The building especially closer to the square were very well maintained and beautiful with its striking bright colour.

 Mirador Alto De La Cruz

 A famous place to watch the sunset.
 There’re people selling light food and drinks on top and also some handicrafts.
-When I went there, it was afternoon, and while walking up the stairs, I count it, and there’re about 242 steps in total.
+When we were there, it was afternoon.
+I counted the stairs while walking up, and there’re about 242 steps in total.

 Salsa Dance in La Fuente